Limit supply chain emissions

 To reduce chain emissions rapidly and substantially, AKU is:

-Setting engagement targets.
+• Setting engagement targets.

-Updating policy and procedures.
+• Updating policy and procedures.

-Developing roll out to, and support for, suppliers to meet AKU’s level of ambition.
+• Developing roll out to, and support for, suppliers to meet AKU’s level of ambition.

-Informing our 5000+ suppliers our net zero commitment and supporting them to start their own sustainability journeys.
+• Informing our 5000+ suppliers our net zero commitment and supporting them to start their own sustainability journeys.

-Commitment, AKU will, in the future, specify and preferentially purchase products and services with the lowest possible lifecycle carbon emissions.
+In accordance with AKDN Environment and Climate Commitment, AKU will, in the future, specify and preferentially purchase products and services with the lowest possible lifecycle carbon emissions.
 Furthermore, AKU will preferentially purchase from suppliers with credible and significant carbon reduction targets across their own operations and value chains.

-Supplier engagement workshop
+Supplier engagement workshops

-AKU brought together 40 local manufacturers in Pakistan to participate in a workshop on ‘Partnering for Climate Action’ on 8 March 2023.
+In March 2023, AKU brought together 40 local manufacturers in Pakistan to participate in a workshop on ‘Partnering for Climate Action’.
 The Office of Environment and Sustainability introduced AKDN’s climate goals and shared achievements and plans on AKU’s environment agenda while the Group Purchasing Programs shared learnings on operational and supply chain emissions accounting.
 The workshop also included an interactive group activity where participants deliberated on the factors, required incentives and stakeholder landscape in order to implement sustainability in their own work.
-Finally, a representative from Getz Pharma shared their experiences on green buildings and greywater recycling, showing enthusiasm on enhancing support for collaboration.
+The workshop was attended by more than 70 company representatives including CEOs, CFOs and EHS specialists as well as colleagues from other AKDN institutions (Habib Bank Ltd, Aga Khan Foundation, and Aga Khan Health Service).